frnsys/nom/readme.md

 Commands:
-  clip    convert html in the clipboard to markdown export  export a note to html view    view a note in the browse
+  clip    convert html in the clipboard to markdown export  export a note to html preach  export a note to an html presentation view    view a note in the browse
 ```